rakekniven/mp3toolbox/README.md

 Project was started a loooong time ago.
 It was 2002 if I remember correctly.

-Code quality and style is not good IMHO.
-But it works and still using it :-)
+Code quality and style could be improved.
+But it works and some of you still using it :-)